jvvkrsna/jvvkrsna.github.io/README.md

 ### Education
-PhD CSE IIT Tirupati
+PhD in CSE, IIT Tirupati
-MTech CSE JNTUH
+MTech in CSE, CVRCE
-BE CSE OU
+BE in CSE, Vasavi College of Engineering

 ### Work Experience
 Assistant Professor